yosp313/Swift-Find/Server/Readme.md

 TODO:

+##Server:
-- [] Implement the database using no sql or sql
+    - [x] Implement the database using no sql or sql
+    - [x] Fetch data from the database
+    - [x] Implement Auth using passport with the server using OAuth
+    - [] create a dynamic route for every product/user
+    - [] add keys to the dotenv

+##Client
-- [] Fetch data from the database and load it at the front end
+    - [] fetch the data from the backend and show it at the home page
     - [] Create dynamic route for each product that displays the image and description
     - [] Make a shopping cart page
     - [] Implement adding products to cart
     - [] user can delete products from the cart
     - [] Implement payment using stripe api
     - [] add a user form so they leave a review on the website after purchasing
-- [] Implement Auth using passport with the server using OAuth